 ECFA offers a communication panel promoting new ways of co-operation within Europe in the fields of production, festivals, distribution, exhibition and film education.
 "We want to create a positive attitude towards European films for children - also in its economic and political aspects."

-At the moment ECFA has more than 60 members, mostly companies and organisations, coming from 23 different countries.
+At the moment ECFA has almost 100 members, mostly companies and organisations, coming from 36 different countries.

 ECFA is convinced that European films for children and young people could not only succeed, but could also find a profitable audience.
 Children and young people are not only the future of our society, but also an important part of it here and now, with enormous emotional, cultural and of course material needs.